westpoint-robotics/os-setup/ubuntu16.md

 #### 14. Disable bluetooth on start up
 - In the file: /etc/bluetooth/main.conf change the InitiallyPowered setting to false.
 - It should look like this: InitiallyPowered = false
-- *REASON: We are not using the bluetooth and this conserves battery power.
-This can be re-enabled through the desktop gui.*
+- *REASON: We often do not require bluetooth and we rather conserve the battery.
+This can always be re-enabled through the desktop gui.*

 -----------------------------------------------------------------
 ### ROS Kinetic Kame